hsf-training/hsf-training-docker/_episodes/10-containerized-analysis.md

 > > ## Solution
 > > ~~~yaml
 > > FROM rootproject/root-conda
-> > ADD . /fit
+> > COPY . /fit
 > > WORKDIR /fit
 > > ~~~
 > > {: .source}
 > {: .solution}
 {: .challenge}

 Now, add the same image-building stage to the `.gitlab-ci.yml` file as we added for the skimming repo.
+You will also need to add a `-build` stage at the top in addition to the `- fit` stage.

 If the image-building completes successfully, you should be able to pull your fitting container, just as you did the skimming container:

 ~~~bash
 docker login gitlab-registry.cern.ch